When choosing water for tea making, we must understand the relationship between the hardness of water and the quality of tea soup.

 In nature, without pollution, only snow water, rainwater, and dew can be called soft water.

 Soft water is widely used to brew tea soup with bright color.
-Secondly, because the hardness of water also affects the solubility of tea's active ingredients, most soft water makes tea with high solubility of effective components, so the tea tastes strong.
+Secondly, because the hardness also affects the solubility of tea’s active ingredients, mostly makes tea with high solubility of effective components, so the tastes strong.

-However, due to air pollution and other factors, there is very little soft water that can be collected for tea making.
+However, due to air pollution and other factors, there is very little soft water that can be collected.
 It is not recommended that people follow the example of the ancients to collect snow water and rainwater to make tea.